theshivamdhar/ScreenTime/README.md

 4. **Verify Installation**:
    - ScreenTime should now appear in your list of installed extensions.
    - You should see the ScreenTime icon in your Chrome toolbar.

-## Important Note

-> **⚠️ Note:** After installing the extension, you may encounter an error message in the console.
-This is a known issue and does not affect the functionality of ScreenTime.
-The plugin is working properly despite this error.
-We are actively working on resolving this in future updates.

 ## Usage